Odin (Marvel Comics): Fictional character biography

 Angered that someone else is wielding Mjolnir, Odin sends the Destroyer after the new female Thor, appointing Cul Borson as his new 'Minister of Justice' to enforce his new decrees and operate the Destroyer, but Odinson and Freyja assemble an army of female superheroes to aid her, forcing Odin to stand down.

 In Secret Wars, Odin dreams of the end of all existence in an event greater than Ragnarok.
-He additionally battles King Loki, an evil alternate timeline variant of Loki who threatens to destroy Asgard.
+He additionally battles King Loki, an evil alternate timeline version of Loki who threatens to destroy Asgard.

-In All-New, All-Different Marvel, Odin has become a tyrant ruling Asgard with an iron fist ever since Thor's disappearance.
-He makes use of the Thunder Guard and the Destroyer Armor to protect his kingdom and even went so far as to imprison Frigga and anyone who gets in his way.
+In All-New, All-Different Marvel, Odin has become a tyrant ruling Asgard with an iron fist following Thor's disappearance.
+He makes use of the Thunder Guard and the Destroyer armor to protect his kingdom, imprisoning Frigga and anyone who gets in his way.
 His reason for imprisoning Frigga is because she assisted the female Thor against the Destroyer.
-Odin fought the female Thor when she interrupted Frigga's trial.
-After the battle is halted when Loki used a poisoned dagger on Frigga, Odin took Frigga's body to his Odinsleep chamber where he placed some of his powers into her.

 In Generations, Odin reminisces with the Phoenix Force about their previous love affair.
 He is revealed to have been part of a past incarnation of the Avengers in 1,000,000 BC alongside Agamotto, Black Panther, Ghost Rider, Iron Fist, Phoenix, and Star Brand.

 During the "Death of Thor" arc, Odin faces the return of Mangog and is unable to defeat it.
-Jane Foster sacrifices herself to stop Mangog before Odin and Thor resurrect her.

-In The War of the Realms, Malekith attempts to kill Odin.
-However, he survives and appoints Thor as his successor.
+Odin and the Asgardians are saved by the female Thor, who kills Mangog at the cost of Mjolnir.
+Without Mjolnir, Thor returns to her mortal form of Jane Foster and dies from her cancer.
+Odin and Thor channel the God Tempest to resurrect Foster.

+During the "War of the Realms" storyline, Odin ponders how he can defeat Malekith the Accursed with the Bifröst destroyed and Asgard in shambles.
+Odin survives an attempt on his life by Malekith's assassins, who have created a version of the Bifröst that allows them to teleport to any of the nine realms.
+Following Malekith's death, Odin appoints Thor as his successor.

 In Thor (vol. 6), Odin sacrifices himself to give Thor his power and help him defeat Mangog.

+In The Mortal Thor series, Odin returns from the dead and confronted a disguised Loki about what happened to Thor.
+Odin learns that Donald Blake has become a separate entity from Thor and warns Loki that he will be blamed for Blake's actions.
+The next day, Odin learns about the activities of Sigurd Jarlson, the mortal form of Thor, and foresees three judgments for him.
+After Jarlson had passed the tests involving Thor's enemies and Thor's doom, Odin sends Jarlson on a journey into mystery to partake in a test that involves calling back Thor.